 4. Prepare the necessary documentation

 You’ve piqued your employer’s curiosity?
 Seize the opportunity!
 Show them the documents that will allow them to learn more about our different training journeys.
-After your discussion, give them the program guide.
+After your discussion, share with them the corporate section of The A Effect website.
 Methodology, goals, outcomes, impact for companies, and even the testimonials of a few managers: it’s all there.

 5. Encourage your boss to be part of a great movement!